fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 2. **Does "deletion wins" survive?** The earlier autoresearch loops found that the largest gains came from deleting active components, not adding new ones.
 Was that a real architectural finding, or an artifact of the hand-coded one-at-a-time methodology that biases towards small local moves?
 Joint-space search is the way to find out.
 3. **Sample efficiency.** Each backtest is the dominant cost (~5 minutes per config in Loop 3).
 A naive RL setup needs thousands of episodes; the budget for this problem is more like hundreds.
 The practical hurdle is reward shaping plus a cheap surrogate (Bayesian or learned) so the policy can plan when to spend an expensive real evaluation vs. a cheap predicted one.

-A second, parallel direction is to relax the long-only constraint via dYdX perpetual futures.
+A second, parallel direction is to relax the long-only constraint via perpetual futures.
 The bear specialist currently sits in cash when no token has a positive trend; with perps it could short the tokens it currently filters out.
 The same $R^2 \cdot (a_1 - 1)$ momentum signal becomes a short-entry signal when negated, and the inverse-volatility weighting carries over directly.